Kafka in Kubernetes

 In this case, you are going to deploy a Kafka cluster with 3 instances and ephemeral storage.

-The file you are going to apply is the next one:
+The file you are going to apply is shown below:

 apiVersion: kafka.strimzi.io/v1beta2